 Richard Weber III

-I have been skijoring for about 7 years.
-Up until 2 years ago it was more for fun and games, since then I have started to take the sport more serious and getting more involved.
-I am happy to be a board member of SJA and cannot wait to see how this board evolves.
-I believe that the sport of skijoiring is at a crucial point in time, and I will do everything I can to help this sport grow
+Richard has been skijoring for about 8 years now.
+Up until 3 years ago it was more for fun and games, but since then Richard has started to take the sport seriously and has become very involved.
+With the help from others, Richard started San Juan Skijoring, and it has become one of the most successful races, with one of the biggest competitor payouts on the circuit.
+He is excited to be a board member of SJA and cannot wait to see how this board evolves in the coming years.
+He believes that the sport of skijoring is at a crucial point in time, and will do everything he can to help this sport grow.